inocencio/ogit/README.md

 ## ogit

-ogit means _"open git"_ and it's suitable to open from current folder the github's project website.
+ogit means _"open git"_, and it's suitable to open from current folder the github's project website.

 Make sure you have [Golang](https://golang.org/) installed if you want to make any further modifications.